annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top files in terms of I/O errors
 > sysdig -ctopfiles_errors

+* See the system calls where most time has been spent
+> sysdig -ctopscalls_time

+* See the top system calls returning errors
+> sysdig -ctopscalls "evt.rawres < 0"

 ####Security

 * Show the directories that the user "root" visits